k2s09/old-website/content/post/2022-07-18-master-installation.md

 title: Master Setup of Windows 11
 date: 2022-10-10
 hero: /images/windows-on-different-devices-cropped.webp
-excerpt: An exhaustive guide for installing Windows 11
+excerpt: An exhaustive guide for installing and setting up Windows 11
 timeToRead: 2
 authors:
   - Kavin Sood
 ---

 _As mentioned in [this article](https://www.kavinsood.com/post/2022-07-13-my-setup/), I use Windows 11.
-Here is an exhaustive guide for installing Windows 11._
+Here is an exhaustive guide for installing Windows 11._.
+This is the guide I use for my personal use.
+You are free to use it as a reference for your own setup.

 ## Pre-Installation